 What makes this program particularly appealing is the fact that you can access quite a few of the patterns from Season 4 for free on the Annie's Catalog website.
 The website, of course, makes its money by providing users with quick, easy access to all the items required to make each craft.
 Annie's prices are not unusually high, so if you find it hard to get your hands on the yarn or tools you need, you can click, order, and get started.

 In addition to the host, you'll see one or two other stitching experts on each show.
 The crochet pros are Ellen Gormley, the author of Go Crochet!
 Afghan Design Workbook; and Robyn Chachula, who is the author of six books including Blueprint Crochet and Baby Blueprint Crochet.

-The knitting experts are Kristin Nicholas, who is the author of eight books, including and ; and Maggie Pace, an artist, graphic designer, and avid crafter perhaps best known for her felting books, Felt Forward and
+The knitting experts are Kristin Nicholas, who is the author of eight books, and Maggie Pace, an artist, graphic designer, and avid crafter perhaps best known for her felting books.